Panchami-A/dashboard-react-assignment/README.md

 This is a simple React application that features a dashboard and an order management system, allowing users to filter, view, and manage orders with status indicators.

+## Live Demo

+The application is live https://dashboard-order-assignment.netlify.app/.

 ## Features

 - **Automatic Theme Adjustment**: The application automatically detects the system's device theme.
 If the device is set to dark mode, the app will use a dark theme; otherwise, it will use a light theme.